 Elrod is the recipient of the Louis Comfort Tiffany Award in 1998 as well as the Claire Hart De Goyer Award given by the Dallas Museum of Art in 1992.

-Born in Irving, Texas, the artist currently lives and works in Marfa, Texas, and New York City.
+Born in Irving, Texas, the artist currently lives and works in Marfa, Texas.